threefoldfoundation/info_threefold_pub/wiki/qss/product/file_system/qss_filesystem.md

 A redundant filesystem, can store PB's (millions of gigabytes) of information.

-Unique features.
+Unique features:

-- unlimited scalable (many petabytes) filesystem
+- Unlimited scalable (many petabytes) filesystem
-- zero_knowledge_proof
+- Quantum-secure:
-  - on the TFGrid, no farmer knows what the data is about.
+  - On the TFGrid, no farmer knows what the data is about
-  - even a quantum computer cannot decrypt
+  - Even a quantum computer cannot decrypt
-- data cannot be lost
+- Data can't be lost
-  - protection for [datarot](datarot), data will autorepair
+  - Protection for [datarot](datarot), data will autorepair
-- data is kept for ever
+- Data is kept for ever
-- data is dispersed over multiple sites
+- Data is dispersed over multiple sites
-- sites an go down, data not lost
+- Sites can go down, data not lost
-- upto 10x more efficient than storing on clasic storage cloud systems
+- Up to 10x more efficient than storing on classic storage cloud systems
-- can be mounted as filesystem on OSX, Linux, Windows, Docker, Kubernetes & TFGrid.
+- Can be mounted as filesystem on any OS or any deployment system (OSX, Linux, Windows, Docker, Kubernetes, TFGrid, ...)
-- compatible with +- all data workloads (not high performance data driven workloads like a database)
+- Compatible with +- all data workloads (not high performance data driven workloads like a database)
-- self healing, when node or disk lost, storage system can get back to original redundancy level
+- Self-healing: when a node or disk lost, storage system can get back to original redundancy level
-- super easy to deploy compliant to regulations like GDPR.
+- Helps with compliance to regulations like GDPR (as the hosting facility has no view on what is stored, information is encrypted and incomplete)
-- hybrid, can be installed onsite, public, private, ...
+- Hybrid: can be installed onsite, public, private, ...
-- read write caching on encoding node (the front end)
+- Read-write caching on encoding node (the front end)

 <!-- ### Usage